 Introduces students to college services and requirements in order to help them define and achieve their educational goals.
 Under the guidance of a counselor, students will select those topics which best meet their personal educational needs.
 These can include but are not limited to: associate degree and transfer requirements, basics of time management, planning a career and major, financial aid and scholarship opportunities, using the college library, and other student services and workshops.
 Students will produce an Educational Plan at the conclusion of the course.
+Only offered pass/no-pass.
 Applies to Associate Degree.